HanPhung/VenUS6/README.md

 5. coda1: The NMA output for relative treatment effectiveness (hazard ratio).
 6. Resource_use: Data tables for resource use.

-The economic model is runable.
+The economic model is runnable.